joabeliot/ProtoArch/FML.md

 ### WHAT IF!!!
 In the Parameter DataType rather than mentioning the actual term for
 - Number mention any number from `0-9`. eg: `3`
-- Float mention any number with `.`. eg: `6.9`
+- Float mention any number with `.` eg: `6.9`
 - Character mention any character from `a-Z` except `f, F, t, T` (both Captial and Small will be taken as Character or this difference can be used in the future). eg: `f`
 - String mention any string of characters except `False, false, True, true, obvi, duh, sus, cap, nocap`. eg: `bruh`
-- Boolean mention `f, F, t, T, False, false, True, true, obvi, duh, sus, cap, nocap` can also include 1,0 have o think about the possibility, eg: `cap`
+- Boolean mention `f, F, t, T, False, false, True, true, obvi, duh, sus, cap, nocap` can also include `1,0` have to think about the possibility, eg: `cap`
 - List mention classic symbol [].
 It doesn't have to be that both together can be any one of them. eg: `]`
 - Dictionary mention classic symbol {}.
 It doesn't have to be that both together can be any one of them. eg: `{`
 - Tuple mention classic symbol ().
 It doesn't have to be that both together can be any one of them. eg: `)`